NietoDeveloper/MySQL_DataBase/SECURITY.md

   zero privileges, no explicit evoke from PUBLIC" step needed.
   `scripts/create_app_role.sh` creates the actual `app_user`
 - **Row-scoped access viviews, not native RLS.** MySQL has no Row-Level Security feature.
-The closest practical equivalent here is _my_noatch tnderions` /
+The cal equivalent here is _my_noatch tnderions` /
   `user_settings` tables direc Your application must run `SET @app_current_user_id = '<uuid>';` at the start of each